We want our students to flourish and we look for students who can demonstrate:

 The PAT is a two-hour paper, sat under timed conditions, that aims to evaluate a student’s aptitude for the undergraduate courses at the Department of Physics.
 All prospective students applying to study physics, physics and philosophy, engineering and materials science are required to sit the test.
-The Department of Physics works in partnership with Cambridge Assessment Admissions Testing to administer the PAT and candidates need to enter for the PAT via the Cambridge Assessment Admissions Testing website.
 A sample paper, past papers and PAT reports are available.

-- 2 November: take Physics Aptitude Test (dates for admissions tests)
+- Late October/early November: take Physics Aptitude Test (dates for admissions tests)

 - December: short-listed candidates will have interviews

-- Mid-January: colleges will send letters or emails to inform candidates of their decision
+- Mid-January of the following year: colleges will send letters or emails to inform candidates of their decision

 More information can be found in the Department of Physics admissions procedures which are followed by all colleges.